DanHam/packer-virt-sysprep-example/README.md

 If you're using Packer then you are undoubtedly aware of (and probably using) [Vagrant](https://www.vagrantup.com/).
 It's trivially easy to grab a box and then install the libguestfs tools we need. libguestfs tools is available on both Debian and CentOS.
+Note that there are a few limitations with the libguestfs package on CentOS that are not present in the Debian package. **As such I would recommend using Debian for your testing**.

 ---